+This recipe for Sautéed Cabbage has saved my relationship with this under-appreciated leafy green.
 I hate to admit that my usual method for cooking cabbage for many years was to just boil it.
-You can almost picture the limp, white, unflavorful heap of wet cabbage.
-Not to mention the unpleasant smell throughout the house.
-I’d try to bring out a modicome of flavor with lots of butter and I’d sometimes add a dash of red wine vinegar.
+You can almost picture the limp, white, flavorless heap of wet cabbage.
+I’d try to bring out a modicum of flavor with lots of butter and I’d sometimes add a dash of red wine vinegar.
 And at my house… “Let’s have cabbage tonight!”, said no one…

 Now, keep in mind that I make a mean Corned Beef Brisket dinner, but the cabbage as a side got included because it was tradition, not because we all looked forward to eating it.
 Until now.
 Sautéed cabbage brings this previously under-appreciated cruciferous veggie from boring to crispy-tender and from bland to super-tasty.
 Start by dicing some onion and garlic and then slice a beautiful head of fresh cabbage.
 Get ready for tons of flavor in under 20 minutes…